Menunketesuck Island: Conservation

-Menunketesuck Island is part of the Salt Meadow Unit of the Stewart B. McKinney National Wildlife Refuge and was designated by the National Audubon Society as an "Important Bird Area".
-Over the last several summers, the island has hosted important populations of water birds including the Least Tern, American oystercatcher, Great Egret, Glossy Ibis, Black-crowned night heron and various gull species.
+Menunketesuck Island is part of the Salt Meadow Unit of the Stewart B. McKinney National Wildlife Refuge and was designated by the National Audubon Society as an "Important Bird Area", as it hosts populations of water birds including the least tern, American oystercatcher, great egret, glossy ibis, Black-crowned night heron and various gull species.
 Ground nesting birds like terns and oystercatchers nest directly on the island's shore in the sand and rocks.
 Their nests are especially susceptible to disturbance by predators, domestic cats, domestic dogs, and humans.
 The long-legged wading birds, such as egrets and ibises, use the island's trees to nest and raise their young.
 The surrounding waters, mudflats and nearby marshes constitute a tremendous ecosystem for birds like these to find food, shelter and space.

 Since becoming a National Wildlife Refuge, Menunketesuck Island has been closed to visitors.
 In addition, dogs, kites and drone flights are strictly prohibited.